FilipeNMarques/ios-swiftui-matches/README.md

 # CS:GO Matches App

-CSTV is an iOS app that displays CS:GO matches happening across several worldwide tournaments.
+CS:GO Matches is an iOS app that displays CS:GO matches happening across several worldwide tournaments.
 Using the PandaScore API to fetch match data.

 ## Screenshots